 There is no right or wrong.
 So long as you stay safe and dry, then you’re bound to enjoy your time outside.

-If you liked this article or know someone who is debating between using a tent or a bivvy on their next camping adventure, then feel free to share!
+If you liked this article or know someone who is debating this important issue for their next camping adventure, then feel free to share!
 Drop a comment or question in the box below.